Financial-Times/n-heroku-tools/README.md

     ingest [uuid...]
 [Re-]ingest content into the Elastic Search cache [api v1 only] log [options]                                       Logs to SalesForce™®©
     ship [options]                                      Ships code.
-Deploys using pipelines, also running the configure and scale steps automatically
+Deploys using pipelines, also running the configure and scale steps automatically drydock [options] [name]                            Creates a new pipeline with a staging and EU production app
     *

   Options: